thomasclarke1969/documentation/quick-start/ios/setup.md

 Shake your Device in your hand.
 Notice that the navigation bar changes color, **and** that the Simulator's navigation bar also changes color?</br>
 This is another great feature that Layer provides: metadata.
 With metadata, you can attach any extra content that you want to a Conversation (e.g. a title for the Conversation), and that data will be synchronized between Participants.
 To see how easy it is to add metadata to a Conversation, check out `motionEnded` method in `LQSViewController.m`.
+### Rich Content
+Now that you've sent a message, let's send a photo.
+Click on the Camera icon in the upper left corner.
+Select a photo and tap Send.
+You can send any kind of payload with Layer: photos, gif's, videos, audio, even blocks of JSON.
+We will the store the content on our servers so you don't need to host it elsewhere.
+Layer also provides way to track the progress of an upload or download.
+To see how you can send photo in the code, check out the `sendMessage`  method in `LQSViewController.m`, and to see how to display the photo check out the `configureCell` method in  `LQSViewController.m`.
 ### Cross Platform Messaging
 Also developing for Android?
 Build the [Android](https://developer.layer.com/docs/quick-start/android) Quick Start App using the same App ID, and your users will receive their messages no matter where they are!
 ## What's Next